antoniszczepanik/cards/README.md

 pip3 install requirements.txt
 python3 flask-cards.py
 ```
-The app should be available at `localhost:1234` :)
+Your app should be  at `localhost:1234`